Want to create a stunning personal website in WordPress?

 If you share your website on Facebook, it won’t format nicely.

-To customize how your personal website’s image and text appears when shared on Facebook, edit a page and scroll down to the Yoast section.
-Click the Social tab and you will see an option to upload a custom image to Facebook (1200 x 630 pixels) and Twitter (1024 x 512 pixels).
+To customize how your personal website’s image and text appears when shared on Facebook, edit a page and scroll down to the Rank Math section.
+Click the Social tab and you will see an option to upload custom images to Facebook (1200×630 pixels) and Twitter (1024×512 pixels).

 Yes, this means you need to create a custom graphic for each.

-But when you do, it makes your website look a whole lot nicer.
-Ideally, you would upload custom graphics for each page so your entire WordPress site formats nicely on social media.
+But when you do, it makes your website look a lot nicer.
+Ideally, you should be uploading a custom graphic for each page so your entire WordPress site formats nicely on social media.

 Elementor lets you view and customize how your personal website looks on mobile.

 All Astra Themes are mobile responsive, so your website should format nicely by itself.
 But if you want to change certain elements on your mobile site, you can do this when editing a page with Elementor.
 Look for the responsive mode at the bottom of Elementor’s editing screen.
 Just like you would edit any page with Elementor, you can do the same for your mobile site.